Episode Transcript

 We'd have like a seafood and a play here on

-go out for dinner, which you couldn't.
+out for dinner, which you couldn't get in a restaurant

-Ten eleven twelve o'clock at night, because if you went
+ten eleven, twelve o'clock at night, because if you went

 to a restaurant in Barcelona back then, it's changed a bit.